cse110-sp23-group14/group14-super-linter-tester/admin/cipipeline/phase1.md

 We are using VSCode for linter...

 ## code quality via tool
-We are using CodeClimate to enforce code quality.
-We deploy Mantainability checks that rates according to:
+We are using **CodeClimate** to enforce code quality.
+Maintainability is an estimate of technical debt in the repo based on a standardized 10-point assessment of Duplication, Cyclomatic Complexity, Cognitive Complexity, and structural issues.
+We currently deploy Mantainability checks that rates according to:
 - Argument count
 - Complex logic
 - File length